 This water heater is equipped with an automatic gas Shut-off system.
 This system works when high water temperatures are present.
 The high temperature Shut-off is built into the gas control valve.
-It automatically resets when the temperature at thermostat level drops below 120 degrees Fahrenheit.
+It is non-resettable.
+If the high temperature Shut-off activates, the gas control valve must be replaced.
+Contact your gas supplier or service agency.
+Turn "OFF" the entire gas supply to the water heater.